 La Jolla View Reservoir Replacement Project Overview

 The City is preparing an Environmental Impact Report (EIR) to evaluate the potential environmental impacts of the proposed La Jolla View Reservoir Replacement Project.
 The City solicited input during a 30-day public scoping period from April 5 to May 7, 2018, and at a public scoping meeting on April 19, 2018.
-The Draft EIR is expected to be released for public review and a 45-day public comment period in spring 2019.
+The Draft EIR is expected to be released for public review and a 45-day public comment period in winter 2020.

 The proposed project would demolish and replace the existing 700,000 gallon La Jolla View Reservoir, an above ground water storage tank put in to service in 1949 located in the La Jolla Natural Park.
 It would be replaced by a new 3.1 million gallon underground reservoir that would be located at a higher elevation within the park and would blend in with its natural surroundings.
 The project would also restore the existing reservoir site back to its original topography and condition and install 2,700 feet of 30-inch pipeline to connect the new reservoir to the City's water distribution system, 780 feet of 8-inch pipeline to serve existing customers, 160 feet of 18-inch overflow pipe, and 480 feet of new 8-inch water line to supply the reservoir.